 8- In Russia, high heels are the perfect shoes for long walks in the park

 There was a girl that walked next to me the WHOLE Victory Parade with super high heels.
 I mean, over 6km of pure walking on the highest heels ever!
 Russia, congratulations for the mad skills.

 Funny and scary at the same time, right?
 Can somebody please translate what those mugs and t-shirts say?

 10- In Russia, Putin is very friendly, and his bff is a bear!

 At least is what a Brazilian couple that speaks 0 Russian thinks when they see this image.

 11- In Russia, the Czar’s dog knew better what was yet to come

-This is one of the many incredible things you can see on the impressive and huge Hermitage Museum in St Petersburg!
-A must go place if you’re there!
+That is one of the many incredible things you can see on the impressive and huge Hermitage Museum in St Petersburg!
+A must-go place if you’re there!

 12- In Russia, cosplay means red army